This article covers various levels of consistency guarantees with regard to:

 unitOfWorkSettings.WrapHandlersInATransactionScope();

-This requires that all the data stores used by the handler support enlisting in a distributed transaction (e.g. SQL Server), including the saga store when using sagas.
+This requires that all data stores used by handlers support distributed transactions (e.g. SQL Server), including the saga store when using sagas.

-This might escalate to a distributed transaction if data in different databases are updated.
+This may escalate to a full distributed transaction if handlers update data in different databases.

-This API must not be used in combination with transports running in a transaction scope mode.
+This API must not be used when the transport is already running in Transaction scope mode.

 Controlling transaction scope options